Stab-QRAM: A Clifford-Only Quantum Oracle for Affine Boolean Data: Methods

+The locality proxy of Sec.~\ref{subsec:locality} places logical qubits on the hardware graph greedily in decreasing order of their degree in $G_A$: the first qubit is placed at a graph center, and each subsequent qubit at the free physical node minimizing the total shortest-path distance to its already-placed logical neighbors.
+The proxy records shortest-path distances between the placed endpoints of every compiled CNOT; it is an optimistic baseline that ignores congestion, as quantified against SABRE in Supplementary Sec.~S4.

+\textbf{\textit{Data availability ---}} All numerical data supporting the figures and tables, including raw statistics in JSON and CSV form, are openly available in the Zenodo repository at \url{https://doi.org/10.5281/zenodo.20640283}, and are regenerated deterministically by the released scripts from fixed seeds.

+\textbf{\textit{Code availability ---}} The Stab-QRAM compiler, all verification and case-study scripts, the schedule census, and the \textsc{stim} and SABRE experiments are openly available in the GitHub repository at \url{https://github.com/Guangyi-Leo/Stab-QRAM} (archived at \url{https://doi.org/10.5281/zenodo.20640283}); a single entry point (\texttt{run.sh}) reproduces every figure and table from fixed seeds.

-\textbf{\textit{Acknowledements --- }}We thank Frederic T. Chong, Yongshan Ding, Steve Girvin, Allen Mi, Kate Smith and Youtao Zhang for helpful inputs.
-GL, YG, ZW, and JL are supported in part by the University of Pittsburgh, School of Computing and Information, Department of Computer Science, Pitt Cyber, PQI Community Collaboration Awards, John C. Mascaro Faculty Scholar in Sustainability, NASA under award number 80NSSC25M7057, and Fluor Marine Propulsion LLC (U.S. Naval Nuclear Laboratory) under award number 140449-R08.
+\textbf{\textit{Acknowledgements ---}} We thank Frederic T. Chong, Yongshan Ding, Steve Girvin, Allen Mi, Kate Smith and Youtao Zhang for helpful inputs.
+GL, YG, ZW, and JL are supported in part by the University of Pittsburgh, School of Computing and Information, Department of Computer Science, Pitt Cyber, Pitt Momentum fund, PQI Community Collaboration Awards, John C. Mascaro Faculty Scholar in Sustainability, Switzerland NSF award 2000-1-243053, NSF award 2535915, Thinking Machines Lab and Cisco Research.
 XZ acknowledges the support from the AWS Center for Quantum Computing and the Fu Foundation School of Engineering and Applied Science of Columbia University.
 ZZ acknowledges NSF CAREER Award No.~2317471.
 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.

+\textbf{\textit{Author contributions ---}} G.L. conceived the project, developed the Stab-QRAM construction and proofs, implemented the compiler and numerical experiments, and wrote the manuscript.
+Y.G. and Z.W. contributed to the theoretical analysis and the application case studies.
+X.Z. and Z.Z. contributed to the hardware-realization analysis.
+J.L. supervised the project and revised the manuscript.
+All authors discussed the results and reviewed the manuscript.

+\textbf{\textit{Competing interests ---}} J.L. is an Associate Editor of npj Quantum Information (since 2024).
+The journal's editorial policies ensure that he was not involved in the editorial handling or peer review of this manuscript.
+The other authors declare no competing interests.